-Each extension user can set an alarm to be used as a wake-up call or reminder.
-This feature can be programmed to activate daily or once only.
-If the user goes off-hook during the alarm, a special dial tone will be heard.
-If a voice message is used, a prerecorded voice message will be heard.
+An extension can be preset to ring at a certain time, to act as a wake-up call or reminder.
+This feature can be programmed to activate only once, or daily.
+If the user answers the alarm call, a special dial tone or a prerecorded voice message will be heard.